Qelos Deployment Guide

 image:

-repository: registry.gitlab.com/qelos/qelos/service-name
+repository: registry.github.com/qelos-io/qelos/service-name

 tag: latest